FedericoRaimondi/myProjects/Data_Stuff/ReadMe.md

 # Data Stuff

-In this folder you can find some references and topic that I find really interesting!
+In this folder you can find references, topics and courses that I find really interesting!

 ---